 The word “facility” has long been used to describe a wide variety of senior living and service models.
 Unfortunately, this particular “f word” has contributed to the overall perception that these living spaces for older adults are environments of medical treatment and nursing care, a far cry from the vibrant, engaging lifestyles enjoyed by our residents.
 This is why Eskaton chooses to refer to all of our senior living neighborhoods as “communities,” a word that more aptly describes the wealth of experiences, growth and well-being afforded to those who live at Eskaton.

 The language examples provided in this guide are just a small sampling of the vocabulary employed by our society to discuss and portray age and ability.
 While they are the most frequently used words in the senior living industry, by no means should this sampling be considered a comprehensive list.
-For more information on the power of language, particularly in regards to ageism and ableism, please consider visiting one or more of these valuable resources:
+For more information on the power of language, particularly in relation to ageism and ableism, please consider visiting one or more of these valuable resources: